andyttran/guide_to_algorithms/README.md

 ### 1g.
 Nested vs Un-nested Loops

-Be careful not to mistakenly assume that just because there are multiple ```for-loops``` in an algorithm that that it is automatically quadratic O(N^2) complexity or more.
+Be careful not to mistakenly assume that just because there are multiple ```for-loops``` in an algorithm that it is automatically quadratic O(N^2) complexity or more.
 The simple rule you should remember here is:

 * **nested loops multiply**
 * **un-nested loops add**